arialdomartini/arialdomartini.github.io/_posts/2023-08-29-without-mediatr-request-response-subtyping.md

 }
 ```

-Which will get the request, `SubTypeOfPingHandler` or `PingHandler`?
+Which handler will get the request, `SubTypeOfPingHandler` or `PingHandler`?

 **Answer**<br/>
 It all depends on the order of registration, because [MediatR does not support registering multiple handlers for the same request](without-mediatr-request-response-multiple-registration).